Excerpt: Preserving Peaches

 “To talk,” I barked.
 “And I advise you to think long and hard before you utter whatever naughty remark just popped into your head, because I guarantee you, you will regret it.”

-“This is a new and intriguing side of you, Jane,” he said, as I forcefully hauled him past a grinning Sophie, my goggle-eyed parents, and Norman Butterwick, a tall, dapper fellow who was well into his nineties.
+“This is a new and intriguing side of you, Jane,” he said, as I forcefully hauled him past a grinning Sophie, my goggle-eyed parents, and Norman Butterwick, a tall, dapper fellow well into his nineties.
 The padre managed a quick hand-shake with the old man.
 “How’s it going, Norman?”

 “I’m delighted to be here,” Norman said, “simply delighted.
 My word, wherever is Jane taking you?”